-Pinecrest is one of the most popular neighborhoods in La Crescenta, CA. Local developer and self taught designer Webster Wiley developed Pinecrest in the mid-sixties.
+Pinecrest is one of the most popular neighborhoods included in our La Crescenta Neighborhood Guide.
+Local developer and self taught designer Webster Wiley developed Pinecrest in the mid-sixties.
 Pinecrest is a planned track of homes with two basic designs repeated in different ways.
 It is an unusually consistent and thoughtful neighborhood in La Crescenta.

 Pinecrest is located at the top of La Crescenta Ave, right in the folds of the Angeles Crest Mountains.

 Two Stike Park is just below the Pinecrest neighborhood.
 Locals also use Rosemont or Ramsdell to get into the neighborhood.

 Here’s an excerpt from an article on Web Wiley from local historian Mike Lawler:

 Webster grew up in Glendale in the ’20s and ’30s, attending Glendale High and Glendale College.
 After serving in WWII, he was somewhat directionless, selling Yellow Pages advertising for a living.